ceramicnetwork/js-ceramic/DEVELOPMENT.md

 $ git merge origin release-candidate      # Merge the new release commit back into the develop branch
 $ git push origin develop
 ```
 The main step that creates the release is `npm run publish:release-candidate`.
-This creates the release on NPM, as well as making a git commit bumping the version and a git tag and release on github.
+This creates the release on NPM, as well as making a git commit bumping the version and new git tags on github.
 Make sure to set the [GH_TOKEN](https://github.com/lerna/lerna/tree/master/commands/version#--create-release-type) environment variable and log into npm before you run this command.

 After the release, don't forget to make a post in the #releases channel of the Ceramic discord to notify the community about the new release!